Composite Reward Design in PPO-Driven Adaptive Filtering: Experimental Setup

-We evaluate the proposed PPO-driven adaptive filter on a synthetic signal denoising task.
-The clean signal $x(t)$ is a sum of time-varying sinusoids of the form
+We first evaluate the proposed method on a synthetic denoising task.
+The clean signal $x(t)$ is a sum of time-varying sinusoids with drifting amplitudes and multiple harmonics over 2048 samples.

-with slowly drifting amplitudes $A_i(t)$ and multiple harmonics.
-The signal length is 2048 samples, simulating a nonstationary source.
-Additive noise is sampled from various types: Gaussian (white), Laplacian (heavy-tailed), impulse (spiking outliers), pink ($1/f$), brown (Brownian, $1/f^2$), and uniform distributions.
-During training, the agent is exposed only to Gaussian noise.
-Evaluation is conducted on all noise types, including those unseen during training, to assess generalization.

-The agent observes a sliding window of 64 recent samples and the current residual.
-Actions are defined as coefficient updates to a linear finite impulse response (FIR) filter.
-The filtered signal is computed as:
+Additive noise is drawn from Gaussian, Laplacian, impulse, pink, brown, and uniform distributions.
+PPO is trained only on Gaussian noise and evaluated on all noise types to test generalization.
+The agent observes a sliding window of recent noisy samples together with the corresponding baseline-filter output.
+Actions are coefficient updates applied to a finite impulse response (FIR) filter.
+We compare PPO with LMS, RLS, Wiener, and Kalman filters, each tuned by grid search.